Skip Navigation LinksRSV

 RSV Vaccine for Older Adults

-RSV vaccines can help protect adults aged 60 years and older from RSV.
-Adults at highest risk for severe RSV who may benefit most from an RSV vaccine include:
+RSV vaccines can help protect adults aged 75 and older and adults aged 60-74 who are at increased risk of severe RSV.
+Adults at increased risk for severe RSV who are recommended to receive RSV vaccine include:

 • Adults with chronic heart or lung disease, such as asthma